 The inlet and outlet liquid cooling connections are made with a 100NB bolted flange equipment with a high temperature EPDM gasket.
 Stainless steel blanking plates are included to allow the cooling circuit to be sealed when not in use.

-All piping is corrosion resistant GR304 stainless steel, picked and passivated after welding to prevent contamination of the cooling liquid.
+All piping is corrosion resistant, solution annealed GR304 stainless steel, picked and passivated after welding to prevent contamination of the cooling liquid.
 All internal pipes are insulated.
-The resistor and piping can withstand a maximum pressure of 1MPa (10bar).
+Hoses are peroxide cured EPDM.
+The resistor and piping can withstand a maximum operating pressure of 0.9MPa (9bar).

 The cooling liquid may be either:

-The load bank can operate with cooling liquid temperatures from -15℃ to +100℃.
+The load bank can operate with cooling liquid temperatures from 0℃ to +65℃.

-The minimum flow rate is 20.25 m3/h (337.5 lpm).
-The cooling liquid temperature rise will vary with the flow rate.
+The minimum flow rate is 43.2 m3/h (720 lpm).
+The cooling liquid temperature rise will vary with the flow rate but is nominally 10℃.

 The IP23 enclosure is robust with a welded steel frame and steel panels.
 It is powder coated RAL 7035.
-The earth terminal of each socket inlet is bonded to the enclosure for protection.
+The enclosure is fitted with lockable castors and forklift channels to allow it to be moved around.

-The resistors are a stainless-steel alloy with a low temperature coefficient, limiting the change in resistance (±2%), and therefore maintaining a constant load value across the operating profile.
+The resistors are an immersion type, stainless steel cased, NiChrome alloy element with a low temperature coefficient.
+The change in resistance is limited to ±2%, therefore maintaining a constant load value across the operating profile.
 The manufacturing tolerance ensures all loads are within ±5% at rated voltage.

 All elements undergo a PFWV test at 1.5kV 50Hz for 1 minute.